lzanini/mdbook-katex/README.md

 # Macros

 Only KaTex macros with no argument are supported for now.
-They must be specified in a `txt` file, according to the following pattern
+They must be specified in a `.txt` file, according to the following pattern

 ```txt
 \grad:{\nabla}